Symmetric Ideals and Invariant Hilbert Schemes: -Orbits and Tanisaki Ideals

 The smoothable component is indeed an irreducible component.
 The reason is that every radical ideal in the usual Hilbert scheme of points $\Hilb_{\dim \rho}(\CC^n)$ has an open neighborhood containing only radical ideals, so the same is true for the closed subscheme $\Hilb_\rho^{S_n}(\CC^n)$.
 Moreover, every radical ideal is a smooth point of $\HH_\rho$ because the same is true for the usual Hilbert scheme of points, and taking invariants preserves smoothness by~\cite[Theorem~5.2]{Fogarty1973Fixed}.

 \begin{remark} Every symmetric \emph{monomial} ideal lies in the smoothable component of some $\HH_\rho$ where $\rho$ is a direct sum of permutation modules.
 The reason is that the well-known procedure of \emph{distraction}, which is used to prove that any monomial ideal in the usual Hilbert scheme of points lies in the smoothable component, leaves the symmetry intact.
-Distraction proves in particular that every irreducible component of the usual Hilbert scheme of points intersects the smoothable component.
+This can be seen from the proof of \cite[Lemma~18.10]{Miller2005CombCommAlg}, see also Remark~18.13 in \emph{loc. cit.} Distraction proves in particular that every irreducible component of the usual Hilbert scheme of points intersects the smoothable component.
 We do not know whether this is also true for $\HH_\rho$ whenever $\rho$ is a direct sum of permutation modules.
 Let us note that a symmetric monomial ideal is rarely a torus-fixed point of $\HH_\rho$.
 In fact, the only symmetric monomial ideals which are also torus-fixed points are the powers of the homogeneous maximal ideal. \end{remark}

 \begin{theorem} Let $\lambda \vdash n$ be a partition with $m$ non-zero parts.
 The invariant Hilbert scheme $\HH_{M^\lambda}$ is connected and has dimension $m$.
 Moreover, the Hilbert--Chow morphism $\gamma \colon \HH_{M^\lambda} \longrightarrow \CC^n/S_n$ is finite and all fibers over points in $\overline{O(\lambda)}/S_n$ are singletons.
 Finally,